declanelcocks/mean-hacker-news-tracker/README.md

 # MEAN Tracker for Node.js News

 This app uses the [HN Algolia API](https://hn.algolia.com/api) to keep up-to-date with the latest [Node.js](https://nodejs.org/) news on [Hacker News](https://news.ycombinator.com/).
-If you have any questions, issues, or recommendations then please feel free to get in touch!
+I've tried to comment as much as I can in the code for anyone who takes a look, but if you have any questions, issues, or recommendations then please feel free to get in touch!

 ## Technologies Used